HERMES-SOC/fswatcher/README.md

 As well as the ability to configure slack notification for when new Files are detected and if there is a manifest file it lists the content of the file in the slack message.

+Used by (if you use this tool please let us know!)
+* NASA Heliophysics Solar Archive - [Solar Data Analysis Center](https://umbra.nascom.nasa.gov/index.html/)

 ## Table of Contents
 - [FSWatcher](#fswatcher)
   - [Table of Contents](#table-of-contents)